Weyl invariant $E_8$ Jacobi forms: Introduction

 Sakai \cite{Sa1} constructed nine independent $W(E_8)$-invariant holomorphic Jacobi forms, noted by $A_1$, $A_2$, $A_3$, $A_4$, $A_5$, $B_2$, $B_3$, $B_4$, $B_6$.
 The Jacobi forms $A_m$, $B_m$ are of weight $4$, $6$ and index $m$ respectively.
-Sakai \cite{Sa2} also conjected that the number of generators of $W(E_8)$-invariant Jacobi forms of index $m$ coincides with the number of fundamental representations at level $m$.
-In this paper, we give his conjecture an explicit mathematical description and prove it to be true.
-We first study values of $W(E_8)$-invariant Jacobi forms at $q=0$, which are called $q^0$-terms of Jacobi forms.
-We prove that $q^0$-term of any $W(E_8)$-invariant Jacobi form can be written as a particular polynomial in terms of the Weyl orbits of the fundamental weights (see Lemma \ref{lem1}).
-From this, we deduce our first main theorem.
+Sakai \cite{Sa2} also conjectured that the number of generators of $W(E_8)$-invariant Jacobi forms of index $m$ coincides with the number of fundamental representations at level $m$.
+In this paper, we give an explicit mathematical description of his conjecture and prove it to be true.
+We first study the values of $W(E_8)$-invariant Jacobi forms at $q=e^{2\pi i \tau}=0$, which are called $q^0$-terms of Jacobi forms.
+We prove that the $q^0$-term of any $W(E_8)$-invariant Jacobi form can be written as a particular polynomial in terms of the Weyl orbits of eight fundamental weights of $E_8$ (see Lemma \ref{lem1}).
+We then deduce the following structure theorem which gives an extension of Wirthm\"{u}ller's theorem to the case of $E_8$.

 \begin{theorem}[see Theorem \ref{MTH}] Let $t$ be a positive integer.
 Then the space $J_{*,E_8,t}^{\w ,W(E_8)}$ of $W(E_8)$-invariant weak Jacobi forms of index $t$ is a free module of rank $r(t)$ over the ring $M_*$ of $\SL_2(\ZZ)$ modular forms, where $r(t)$ is given by